motocarota/motocarota.art/_pages/idps.md

 | def | go defensive (health regen, less damage) | go aggressive (increase damage, mana regen) |

 #### Description
-The warrior excels in close quarter battles and can sustain a lot of injuries, being able to fight for a long period of time
+The warrior excels in close quarter battles and can sustain a lot of injuries, being able to fight for a long period of time.

-- has low mobility but high stamina
+- high damage resistance
 - high sustained single target damage
-- can swap fighting style between aggressive and defensive to better fit to the current situation
-- aggressive stance increase the damage dealt and the mana regeneration to speed up the attacks
+- aggressive stance increase the damage dealt and the mana regeneration
 - defensive reduces damage taken and gives health regen
+- low mobility
+- short range attacks only
-- the only defensive ability is block (boost + 3) that reduces the incoming damage in one direction while channeled
+- block (boost + 3) reduces the incoming damage in one direction while channeled

 ### Rogue
 ---